msdickinson/DickinsonBros/README.md

 <br/>

 <a href="https://github.com/msdickinson/DickinsonBros.Encryption">
-    Encryption – ability to encode and decode strings with certs
+    Encryption – Ability to encode and decode strings with certs
 </a>
 <br/>
 <a href="https://github.com/msdickinson/DickinsonBros.Encryption.Abstractions">